 This is the same car that appeared on the cover of Car and Driver magazine in March of 1972, all the sales brochures, and several movies.

 We tracked it down and found it dilapidated and left for dead in a Florida swamp.
-We could restore the car like we often do, and see it go into a private collection but we think the BOXX is truly special.
-It deserves better.
-It should be driven and enjoyed by you, those interested in art design and automotive BOXX aficionados everywhere.
+It deserves better and we have undertaken a full resoration so that it can be enjoyed by you, those interested in art design and automotive BOXX aficionados everywhere.

 If you are shy this may not be the car for you.
 BOXX draws a crowd and attention everywhere it goes.
 Some say that BOXX was the very first true modern mini-van, but BOXX artistic design almost defies traditional descriptions.
 Its quirky utilitarian design was innovative in its day, and has become iconic.
 It still looks futuristic today.